BP suspends costly Alaska oil project

 By Yereth Rosen

-ANCHORAGE, Alaska BP (BP.L) has indefinitely suspended a $1.5 billion (965.9 million pounds) offshore oil project in Alaska due to cost overruns and technical setbacks, a company spokeswoman said on Monday.
+ANCHORAGE, Alaska July 9 BP has indefinitely suspended a $1.5 billion offshore oil project in Alaska due to cost overruns and technical setbacks, a company spokeswoman said on Monday.

 An 18-month company review concluded that the Liberty project, a field with about 100 million barrels of recoverable oil, should not go forward as planned, said Dawn Patience with BP Exploration (Alaska) Inc.